Pece17/JMeter/README.md

 2. Click **Basic Auth** link.
 3. Enter **Username** and **Password** (both are **admin**), and click **Sign in**.

 After signing in, no more actions during this recording, but there is a greeting message (**Congratulations!
 You must have the proper credentials.**) that we can later use to check whether the script can access this page.
+All in all, **3** **transactions**.

 ## Recording Test Scripts